SEND - Special Educational Needs and Disability – Local Offer

 How are you, the parents, involved in your child’s education and curriculum?

-Parents are encouraged from the initial registration to participate in their child’s learning by completing an ‘All About Me’ form to be discussed at their child’s first settling in session.
+Parents are encouraged from the initial registration to participate in their child’s learning by completing an ‘All About Me’ form with the key persona at an initial meeting before your child starts with us.
 The Key Person and parents work together in completing observations and liaising about their child’s development and interests so these can be incorporated in the activities that are planned.
-The nursery offers the opportunity for parents to attend after hours in the form of parents’ evenings where they can discuss their child’s progress and have a look around the nursery - perhaps their child’s next age group, speak to the Management Team and the SENCo and we invite teachers from the local schools in to advise on school readiness.
+The nursery offers the opportunity for parents to attend after hours in the form of parents’ evenings where they can discuss their child’s progress and have a look around the nursery - perhaps their child’s next age group, speak to the Management Team and the SENDCo and we invite teachers from the local schools in to advise on school readiness.

-All this information is collated into a Learning Journey which can be accessed at any time; however we send each Learning Journey home monthly to keep you regularly informed of your child’s progress.
+All this information is collated into a Learning Journey which can be accessed at any time; however we send each Learning Journey home on a regular basis to keep you regularly informed of your child’s progress.

 At La Petite Academy we look at children as individuals; some children may need support on a 1:1 basis in which case an application for additional funding is made so as your child is able to spend time in a 1:1 situation with their Key Person to support your child further with their targets and to achieve their potential.